aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 **What we want here** is to instruct Idempotency to use the `user` and `productId` fields from our incoming payload as our idempotency key.
 If we were to treat the entire request as our idempotency key, a simple HTTP header or timestamp change would cause our customer to be charged twice.

-???+ tip "Deserializing JSON strings in payloads for increased accuracy."
+???+ warning "Deserializing JSON strings in payloads for increased accuracy."
     The payload extracted by the `eventKeyJmesPath` is treated as a string by default.
 This means there could be differences in whitespace even when the JSON payload itself is identical.

 === "index.ts"